southern-sierra-research/Motus-work/README.md

 A typical use case would be:

 1. Notice new interesting detections or need to do some reports about detections for stakeholders.
-2. Record project ID, receiver IDs, and time frame
+2. Record project ID, receiver deployment IDs, and time frame
 3. Run line-by-line through project file to get an up to date project database file locally and check for problems
 4. Run a the receiver script for each receiver ID to date receiver database files locally and check for problems
 5. Run the plot comparison file to get some plots to use for flight direction and timing analyses and reports